Azure/AKS-Construction/GhActions.md

 ### Validation stage

-1. [What-If tests] The output of the What-If is captured as JSON, and you can write code to assert expected configuration against the prediction from Azure.
-Eg. If your parameter specification defined a certain number of AKS nodes, or a particular IP Whitelist for the API Server then you can test for this.
+As detailed above, the validation stage is essential in creating a baseline of quality.

 ### Deployment stage

 This stage captures all of the deployment and post deployment configuration activities and actually deploys the resources to an Azure subscription.

-There are often configuration tasks that need to be done after AKS is installed, such as the [Log Analytics Fast Alerting Experience](https://docs.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-enable-new-cluster) being enabled or a different ingress controller installed.
+There are often configuration tasks that need to be done after AKS is installed, such as the [Log Analytics Fast Alerting Experience](https://docs.microsoft.com/en-us/azure/azure-monitor/containers/container-insights-enable-new-cluster) being enabled or a different ingress controller installed from a shell script.

 ### Infrastructure tests

 This stage provides the opportunity for configuration to be checked.
 An example from the Private CI action is ensuring that the Cluster is able to provide logs to Log Analytics, which can trip up deployments where you bring your own networking and firewall.

-### WorkloadAdd
+### Workload Add

 A great smoke test of fresh infrastructure is deploying a known good static application.
 This is especially true when using Ingress controllers that require specific configuration.

 The Private CI action deploys both a public facing and private facing workload onto AKS using the [Application Gateway Ingress Controller](https://docs.microsoft.com/en-us/azure/application-gateway/ingress-controller-overview).
-After adding the workload, and integration test is performed by sending an http request to the frontend ip address on the Application Gateway and checking for the http response code.
+After adding the workload, a basic integration test is performed by sending an http request to the frontend ip address on the Application Gateway and checking for the http response code being 200.

 ### Application Tests